RuleWorld/atomizer/README.md

 ## Requirements
-libsbml, networkx (for state transition diagram creation), pexpect (for post atomization analysis),
+libsbml, networkx (for state transition diagram creation), pexpect (for post atomization analysis).
+Check requirements.txt for specific versions of the libraries that Atomizer needs.
+You can also install all requirements with one command by doing

+> pip install -r requirements.txt

+From the atomizer root directory

 ## Installation: